Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S2 Whats Is A Smart Contract Audit/Lesson1.md

 * Gas Efficiencies

 - High, medium and low findings have their severity determined by the impact and likelihood of an exploit.
+- Informational/Non-Critical and Gas are findings focused on improving the efficiency of your code, code structure and best practices.
+These aren't vulnerabilities, but ways to improve your code.

+### Mitigation Phase
+- The protocol's team then has a fixed period to address the vulnerabilities found in the initial audit report.
+More often than not, they can simply implement the recommendations provided by the auditors.

+### Final Report
+- Upon completion of the mitigation phase, the audit team compiles a final audit report focusing exclusively on the fixes made to address the initial report's issues.
+Hopefully, this cements a strong relationship between the protocol and the audit team, fostering future collaborations to keep Web3 secure.